-- Ancestry Library Edition - Database of census data, birth, marriage & death records, immigration records, military records, and family history records (usually only available within the library from public internet stations)
+- Ancestry Library Edition - Database of census data, birth, marriage & death records, immigration records, military records, and family history records (only available within the library from public internet stations)

-- The Library has scanned the two large histories of Keene which include much genealogical information.
+- The Library has scanned the two significant histories of Keene, which include much genealogical information.
 They are available as searchable pdfs:

-- The Library has scanned a large collection of historical photos (currently about 1500) from our own collection and from the Historical Society of Cheshire County.
+- The Library has scanned an extensive collection of historical photos (currently about 1500) from our collection and the Historical Society of Cheshire County.
 These can be viewed at Flickr and are in the Flickr Commons.
 Flickr Commons Rights Statement.

-- The Library has scanned many historical pamphlets for Keene and Cheshire County and these are available online.
+- The Library has scanned many historical pamphlets for Keene and Cheshire County, which are available online.

 - Obituaries: The Historical Society of Cheshire County has an index to Keene Sentinel obituaries from 1985 to the present, along with a clippings file of these obituaries.
-These are not available online at the present time.
+These are not available online at present.
 The Library has the Sentinel on microfilm reels from 1799 to the present but does not have an obituary index.

 - The Library has town histories for most NH towns available for in-library use.
 Do a subject search in the catalog by town name to find out which have published histories.

 Pursuant to N.H.
 Statutes, we will add one year to the birth records each year.
 In 1941, the law requiring vital statistics to be printed in the annual reports was repealed.
-We have scanned marriage and death records through 1942, the last year for which they were printed in the town's Annual Report.
+We have scanned marriage and death records through 1942, the last year they were published in the town's Annual Report.

 47:1 Vital Records; Disclosure of Information to Genealogists.